 Priest grasps for words as storm victims question their pain

 He understands how Harvey’s suffering could drive people to lose faith.
-His parents raised him Catholic but, as a teen, he deemed himself an atheist.
+He grew up on the Ottawa River in the small city of Pembroke, working long days on a strawberry farm in his youth.
+His parents raised him Catholic but, as a teen, he became convinced science held the answer to every question and renounced religion, deeming himself an atheist.
 After a few years, he returned to the fold and discovered the charismatic movement and not long after decided the fulfillment he desired in life would come from being a priest.